SylphAI-Inc/AdalFlow/docs/source/tutorials/evaluation.rst

 For a more detailed instructions on how build and evaluate RAG pipelines, you can refer to the use case on :doc:`Evaluating a RAG Pipeline <../tutorials/eval_a_rag>`.

-If you intent to use metrics that are not available in the LightRAG library, you can also implement your own custom metric functions or use other libraries such as `RAGAS <https://docs.ragas.io/en/stable/getstarted/index.html>`_ to compute the desired metrics for evaluating RAG pipelines.
+If you intent to use metrics that are not available in the AdalFlow library, you can also implement your own custom metric functions or use other libraries such as `RAGAS <https://docs.ragas.io/en/stable/getstarted/index.html>`_ to compute the desired metrics for evaluating RAG pipelines.

 ..
 [1] Chang, Yupeng, et al. "A survey on evaluation of large language models."
 ACM Transactions on Intelligent Systems and Technology 15.3 (2024): 1-45.